allegro/node-worker-nodes/Readme.md

 # worker-nodes

-  A node.js library to run cpu-intensive tasks in a separate processes and to not to block the event loop.
+  A node.js library to run cpu-intensive tasks in a separate processes and to not block the event loop.

 ## Installation